 Also, as we are so immersed in today’s automotive world, here is 1957 footage from The Old Motor of a bygone era for your general interest:

 This entry was posted on Friday, February 14th, 2014 at 5:55 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.